nuriel77/iri-playbook/docs/faq.rst

 Where can I get a fully synced database to help kick start my node
 ==================================================================

+**This service is no longer provided, please consider switching to Hornet**

 For the sake of the community, I regularly create a copy of a the database snapshot files.
 I no longer share the fully sycned db since IRI version 1.6.0.

 You can use the ``iric`` tool to download and install the database :ref:`iric`, or update manually using the following instructions: